BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 However, the kernel in execution itself will experience very little differences in phases since by their very nature OpenCL kernels are designed small and compartmentalised sections of computation.
 Such that, if a kernel executed on a particular accelerator device is memory bound, it will consistently be memory bound.
 If the accelerator experiences consistent stalls on repeated branch mispredictions, this is consistent throughout the kernels entire execution.

-\todo[inline]{do we examine phase shift in OpenCL workloads? -- it could be easily done with oclgrind}

 ## Scaling